The Lund Report has a small but knowledgeable and capable staff and board. For information on them, click here.

-We’re unlike any news source you’ve seen before -- the first independent Web news site in Oregon dedicated to educating you about the inner workings of the health care industry.
+We’re unlike any news source you’ve seen before -- the first independent online news site in Oregon dedicated to educating you about the health care industry.
 You can count on us to be timely, accurate, in-depth and insightful.
 We’re passionate about what we do and beholden to no one.
 The Lund Report is not influenced by its financial contributors, regardless of who they are.
 We're committed to remaining a source you can trust.

 Our news coverage focuses on the major issues confronting our health care system – cost, access, sustainability and quality.
 Our emphasis is on Oregon, but we also include articles about developments nationwide.

 As a news source, we value and invite your comments and story suggestions.
-Don’t hesitate to contact our editor-in-chief Lynne Terry at [email protected] or Brooklyn Popp, who handles subscriptions, Health Hires and social media at [email protected].
+Don’t hesitate to contact our editor-in-chief Lynne Terry at [email protected] or Judy Lundeen, who handles subscriptions and Health Hires at [email protected].
 We’d love to hear from you.
 Thanks for your support.

 For more information about the people behind The Lund Report, click here.

 The Lund Report is a nonprofit, non-partisan news site that delivers exclusive and in-depth coverage of health care and the health care industry and aims to hold the industry and government responsible and make health care better for all.

 We encourage you to sign up for The Lund Report using our online form here.
 That way you can receive regular news updates, comment on articles and submit guest editorials.
 You can also become a premium subscriber and have access to our in-depth articles about Oregon's health care industry.
 To finance this important work, our subscription fees are $20 a month or $200 a year.
 Those fees are tax deductible because we're recognized as a nonprofit organization by the IRS.